How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 The average time to write a book for most authors is 180 days, or 6 months, more or less.
 Usually, it takes authors anywhere from 4-8 months to complete a book.
 However, you can definitely write a book faster than that!

-Now that you have some effective ways to determine what your book’s deadline should be, let’s consider how long books take individual authors on average.
+Now that you have some effective ways to determine what your book’s deadline should be, let’s consider how long it takes to write a book for individual authors on average.

 Please keep in mind this advice is only intended as a guideline.
-Many variables influence how long a book might take.
+Many variables influence how long it takes to write a book.

 The average time to write a book is affected by: